-- Brightness slider lets you brighten or darken an entire image.
+- 1 Click Window Dockers Adjustments. - 2 In the Light area of the Adjustments docker, move any of the following sliders: - Brightness slider brightens or darkens an entire image.
 This control can correct exposure problems caused by too much light (overexposure) or too little light (underexposure) at the time the photo was taken.
-If you want to lighten or darken specific areas of an image, you can use the Highlights, Shadows, and Midtones sliders.
-Adjustment made by the Brightness slider is nonlinear, so the current white point and black point values are not affected. - Contrast slider increases or decreases the difference in tone between the dark and light areas of an image.
+If you want to lighten or darken specific areas of an image, you can use the Highlights, Shadows, and Midtones sliders. - Contrast slider increases or decreases the difference in tone between the dark and light areas of an image.
 Moving the slider to the right makes the light areas lighter and the dark areas darker.
-For example, if the image has a dull, gray tone, you can sharpen the detail by increasing the contrast.
+For example, if the image has a dull, gray tone, you can sharpen the detail by increasing the contrast. - Intensity slider increases or decreases the intensity of colors.
+Contrast and intensity usually work together because increasing the contrast can wash out detail in shadows and highlights; however, increasing the intensity can restore this detail.